 What is Marker Making in Garment Production?

-Marker making is a crucial process in garment production that involves arranging pattern pieces on fabric in the most efficient way before cutting.
-The goal is to minimize fabric waste while ensuring proper garment fit and alignment.
+Marker making is a crucial process in garment production that involves arranging garment pieces and pattern pieces on fabric in the most efficient way before cutting.
+Precise measurements are essential to achieve accurate marker layouts and ensure well-fitting garments.

 The Importance of Marker Making